jakshin/yazpt/tips-for-freebsd.md

 For better rendering of yazpt's Unicode characters in MATE Terminal, uncheck its "Use the system fixed width font" checkbox in your profile preferences.

-Install the `noto-emoji` package to get an hourglass character in the exectime segment, and monochrome emoji with the yolo preset in XTerm (but not Xfce Terminal), and/or install `noto-extra` to get a smaller hourglass character that looks a little better.
+Install the `noto-emoji` package to get an hourglass character in the exectime segment, and monochrome emoji with the yolo preset in XTerm (but not MATE Terminal), and/or install `noto-extra` to get a smaller hourglass character that looks a little better.